-I am currently an assistant lecturer (or research assistant or teaching assistant) at a university in one of the 5 countries where you provide fellowships.
-I recently began work on my doctoral proposal; am I eligible to apply even though I am not yet enrolled in a PhD program?
-Yes, you are eligible to apply for the proposal development fellowship as long as you hold a master’s degree.
+I am currently a lecturer at a university in one of the six countries supported through this fellowship, and I am working on my doctoral dissertation proposal, as I plan to enroll in a PhD program in the next few months.
+Am I eligible to apply even though I am not yet enrolled in a PhD program?
+Yes, as long as you will enroll in a PhD program within the next year.
+Specifically, you are eligible to apply for the doctoral dissertation proposal fellowship.

 May I be enrolled in a “sandwich program” and apply for a fellowship?
 Only candidates who will return to their home institution, having completed the courses by the time the fellowship begins, will be eligible to apply for a fellowship.
 Candidates who will still be taking courses outside their home country once the award period would begin may not apply for a fellowship.

 While I hold a lecturer position at a university in one of the countries where you offer fellowships, I currently am pursuing my PhD at a university based outside Africa.
 I am committed to remaining in my faculty position upon completion of my PhD.
 Am I eligible to apply?
-Currently applicants enrolled in a Ph.D. program in Europe or North America are not eligible for the fellowship program.
+No. Applicants must be enrolled in a PhD program in Africa.

-If I receive a Next Generation Social Sciences in Africa Fellowship, do I have to attend both workshops?
+If I receive a Next Generation Social Sciences in Africa Fellowship, do I have to attend a workshop?
 I have a longstanding obligation that coincides with the dates of one of the workshops.
 Yes.
-If awarded a fellowship, you must attend both workshops in their entirety.
-If you know that you will be unable to be present at either, you should not apply to the program.
-In 2014, workshops will be conducted in January and in June.
+If awarded a fellowship, you must attend one workshop in its entirety.
+If you know that you will be unable to be present, you should not apply to the program.
+The workshops take place in July and January.

 Do I have to pay my own way to attend the workshops?
 No. If awarded a fellowship, your expenses (airfare, hotel, meals, ground transport) will be paid for by the SSRC.
 SSRC staff will make arrangements for travel and accommodation or in rare cases offer you a maximum sum with which to arrange your own needs.